The fastest-growing brands for 2021 will surprise you

 Morning Consult has released its report on the fastest-growing brands for 2021, and in many ways, the list was unsurprising.
-In the thick of pandemic year two, vaccine brands Pfizer and Moderna saw a boost, as well as a few of the now-plentiful at-home home streaming subscriptions from big Hollywood moviemakers.
+In the thick of pandemic year two, vaccine brands Pfizer and Moderna saw a boost, as well as a few of the now-plentiful at-home streaming subscriptions from big Hollywood moviemakers.
 Social media and snack foods, a perfect combo for days (or months) spent lazing around the house, were popular as ever.
 And cryptocurrency, the digital age’s astonishing smash hit among hyper-techies, investor junkies, get-rich-quick schemers and future dreamers, soared up the ranks.

 But as always, there were a few unexpected showings.
 For one, the top streaming service was not industry giants Netflix or Hulu, nor was it plucky competitor Disney+, which quadrupled its customers to nearly 100 million by the end of 2020—rather, it was, um, Paramount+.
 Launched earlier this year, Paramount+ includes a library of CBS shows and sports broadcasts, as well as partnerships with MTV, Nickelodeon, and Comedy Central; naturally, it also offers all the blockbuster films from the Paramount Pictures studio.
 It was the number one fastest-growing brand for 2021 among all adults overall, and for the Gen Z and Millennial cohorts specifically.
 However, Gen X and Baby Boomers favored its competitor HBO Max, which ranked third overall.